amr-abdelhamid/refbook/manuscript/main.md

 So, what's the value of outlining these differences between modules, components, and services?

-As you may notice, there is increasing formality in defining interfaces and increased level of decoupling when moving from modules, to components, to services.
+As you may noticed from the past definitions, there is an increased formality in defining interfaces and higher level of decoupling when moving from modules, to components, to services.

-Modules may co-exist in the same (physical) deployable package, unlike components.
-Components run typically in the same process, unlike services.
+Modules may co-exist in the same (physical) deployable package; unlike components or services, which are physically standalone.

+Modules and components run typically in the same process; unlike services, which runs every service in its own process.
+Modules and components may communicate through in-memory method calls, while services may require inter-process communication through web-service requests or remote procedure calls.

-Services enjoys the maximum level of decoupling.
+So, Services enjoys the maximum level of decoupling.
 You can view them as standalone applications which could be glued together in order to provide greater value for some end user.

----
+Now, the questions is: *Do we need to divide our code into modules or components or services?* The only affirmative answer that I can provide is that: Divide the code into modules.
+Then, assess whether it is useful and safe to go forward and upgrade them to components or services or not.

+{icon=bookmark}
+G> *Divide the code into modules.
+Then, assess whether it is useful and safe to go forward and upgrade them to components or services or not.*

 ## Software design is all about components and their relationships